 I’m proud to say I at least went back the second week and gave it another shot.
 It wasn’t much better and I knew it wasn’t the right class for us when they suggested using a pinch choke collar on her.
 We tried it and, not surprisingly, she was better behaved for the rest of the class, but I couldn’t help but feel terrible that my poor little Maddie was having pain inflicted on her each time she pulled on the leash.
 I hate to be a quitter, but it just didn’t feel right.
 So we dropped out.
 And until we start again, I will love my energetic, sassy, and lovable puppy.

-I made these muffins a couple of weeks ago when we were up at the cabin.
+I made these lemon zucchini muffins a couple of weeks ago when we were up at the cabin.
 I wanted something for breakfast that was light and wouldn’t weigh us down for our long hike we had ahead of us.
 Along with some fresh fruit, these fit the bill perfectly.
 They energized us for hours of hiking, and they were quite tasty!
 The muffins are light, lemony, and the little green specks throughout them made me feel like I was getting some veggies in my breakfast.
 Oh and do not skip the glaze…it makes the muffins!

 adapted from NancyCreative